cgrates/cgrates/docs/diamagent.rst

 Config params
 ^^^^^^^^^^^^^

-Most of the parameters are explained in :ref:`configuration <engine_configuration>`, hence we mention here only the ones where additional info is necessary or there will be particular implementation for *DiameterAgent*.
+Most of the parameters are explained in :ref:`JSON configuration <configuration>`, hence we mention here only the ones where additional info is necessary or there will be particular implementation for *DiameterAgent*.

 listen_net